polius/meteornext-docs/docs/guides/deployments.md

 **SHARE**

-This option is used to share the current deployment make it visible for other users that have a Meteor account.
+This option is used to share the current deployment to make it visible for other users that have a Meteor account.

 There are two URLs available.
 The first one it's to access the execution details and the second one is to see the execution results.